For Your Eyes Only (film): Plot

 There, at the casino, Bond meets Kristatos and asks how to meet Columbo, not knowing that Columbo's men are secretly recording their conversation.
 After Columbo and his mistress, Countess Lisl von Schlaf, argue, Bond offers to escort her home with Kristatos's car and driver.
 The two spend the night together and the next morning, Lisl and Bond are ambushed on the beach and Lisl is killed by Locque, who mows her down in a beach buggy before speeding away.
 Bond is captured by Columbo's men before Locque can kill him; Columbo then tells Bond that Locque was actually hired by Kristatos, who is working for the KGB to retrieve the ATAC.
-Bond accompanies Columbo and his crew on a raid on one of Kristatos's opium-processing warehouses in Albania, where Bond uncovers naval mines similar to the one that sank the St Georges, suggesting that it was not an accident.
+Bond accompanies Columbo and his crew on a raid on one of Kristatos's opium-processing warehouses in Albania, where Bond uncovers naval mines similar to the one that sank the St Georges.
 After the base is destroyed, Bond chases Locque and kills him by shoving his car off a cliff while he is trapped inside.

 Afterwards, Bond meets Melina, and they recover the ATAC from the wreckage of the St Georges, but Kristatos is waiting for them when they surface and takes the ATAC.
-The two escape an assassination attempt and discover Kristatos's rendezvous point when Melina's parrot repeats the phrase "ATAC to St Cyril's".
+The two escape an assassination attempt and discover Kristatos's rendezvous point when Melina's parrot, Max, repeats the phrase "ATAC to St Cyril's".
 Aided by Columbo and his men, Bond and Melina break into St Cyril's, an abandoned mountaintop monastery.
 Bond scales the peak and dispatches Apostis, a henchman of Kristatos.
 As Columbo confronts Kristatos, Bond kills Kriegler.

 Bond retrieves the ATAC system and stops Melina from killing Kristatos after he surrenders.
 Kristatos prepares to kill Bond with a hidden flick knife, but is killed by a knife thrown by Columbo; Gogol arrives by helicopter to collect the ATAC, but Bond throws it off the cliff, maintaining the relatively peaceful status quo, and Gogol departs in amused understanding.
 Bond and Melina later spend a romantic evening aboard her father's yacht while Melina's parrot fields a call from MI6 and British Prime Minister Margaret Thatcher.